 A new worksheet opens with a blank pivot table.
 You’ll see that the fields from our source spreadsheet were carried over to the PivotTable Field List.

 - The next step is to ask what you would like to know about each precinct.
 I’ll drag the PARTY field from the PivotTable Field List to the Column Labels quadrant.
-This will provide an additional column for each party.
+This will give an extra column for each party.
 Note that you won’t see any numerical data.

 - To see the count for each party, I need to drag the same field to the Values quadrant.
 In this case, Excel determines I want a Count of PARTY.
 I could double-click the entry and choose another Field Setting.
 Excel has also added Grand Totals.